ectopunk/portfolio/README.md

 # Introduction

-These scripts are examples of my work.
+The scripts and configuration files above are examples of my work.

 # License

 These scripts have no licenese.
-You are welcome to learn from them if you can.  :-)
+You are welcome to learn from them, if you can.  :-)

 # Examples

 ## File Move

-ipsum lorem ipsum lorem
+This script moves and (de/un)compresses files.

 ## Unattended Install of BEA

-ipsum lorem ipsum lorem
+Even older application servers can be installed by automation.